jingwora/C-Tutorial/README.md

 - \* : to create a pointer variable
 - printf("The address is: %p\n", &var);
 - function(int value1, int value2, int(\*opp)(int, int))

+### Storage Classifications

+1. Automatic variables

+- Automatically created and destroyed when a function is called
+- auto int value; Is the same as int value;

+2. Static variables

+- static is used when you want to keep the variable throughout program session.
+- static int count = 0;

+3. Register variables

+- stored in register memory is much much quicker to access
+- only space for a few variables.
+- register int value;

+4. External variables

+- global scope variable
+- You would include another file as reference by placing this at the top of your file: #include "FileName.c"
+- extern int x;

+### create external variable

+- create extern.c
+- int x = 42;

+- create extern.h
+- extern int x;

+- create main.c
+- #include "extern.h"
+- printf("x = %d\n", x);

+- To add a directory to the include path ?
+- gcc -I/usr/local/include main.c -o main
+- gcc -I/D/Repos/C-Tutorial/visual studio/01-condition1/01-condition1 01-condition1.c -o main

 ## Library